vandytripp/vandytripp.github.io/_pages/about.md

   - /about.html
 ---

 Hello, and welcome to my site!
-I am a PhD candidate at Vanderbily University, and I study political behavior with a substantive focus on immigration attitudes and, more broadly, public opinion.
+I am a PhD candidate at Vanderbilt University, and I study political behavior with a substantive focus on immigration attitudes and, more broadly, public opinion.
 Most of my work has a regional focus on Latin America.

 My dissertation explores how and why host populations' attitudes toward immigrants change over time, focusing on Colombia in the midst of the Venezuelan displacement crisis.